PeaceJam

 The word PeaceJam above a circle containing complex expanding lines with the words Southeast FSU below it

-What is PeaceJam Southeast?
+What is PeaceJam?

 PeaceJam is an international education program built around Nobel Peace Prize Laureates who work personally with youth to pass on the spirit, skills, and wisdom they embody.
 The goal of PeaceJam is to inspire a new generation of leaders who will transform themselves, their local communities, and the world.